-- 1. Completion of forty-five semester hours. - 2.
-Submission of an application for admission to the Education Preparation Program to the Certification Officer by February 15 for beginning the professional education course sequence in the summer or fall semesters or by October 1 for beginning in the spring semester.
-(Applications may be obtained from the Certification Officer of the School of Education.)

-- 3. A cumulative grade point average of at least 2.75 and a grade point average of at least 2.75 in each of the candidate's teaching fields or concentrations and majors.
+- Completion of forty-five semester hours for EC-6/ certification and sixty (60) hours for all-level and secondary certification areas.
+Math and Science content areas must have completed at least 15 content hours.
+All others must have completed at least 12 content hours. - Submission of an application for admission to the Education Preparation Program to the Certification Officer by February 15 for beginning the professional education course sequence in the summer or fall semesters or by October 1 for beginning in the spring semester.
+(Applications may be obtained from the Certification Officer of the School of Education.) - A cumulative grade point average of at least 2.75 and a grade point average of at least 2.75 in each of the candidate's teaching fields or concentrations and majors.
 To remain in the program, the student must maintain the 2.75 GPA.
 If a student falls below the 2.75 GPA, they will enter a probationary period.
-They must re-establish the 2.75 GPA by the end of the probationary semester. - 4.
-Meet TSI standards through acceptable testing measures (per TEA) in reading, mathematics, and writing.
-No student may take any professional education course without meeting acceptable testing measures OR through meeting the following-exemption: - Meeting current cut scores (per TEA) on the Scholastic Achievement Test (SAT) or American College Test (ACT) or State of Texas Assessment of Academic Readiness (STAAR) tests-of reading, mathematics, and writing, - 5.
+They must reestablish the 2.75 GPA by the end of the probationary semester. - 4.
+Meet TSI standards through acceptable testing measures (per TEA) in reading (335), mathematics (356), and writing (350/5 or 363/4) until Fall 2019.
+No student may take any professional education course without meeting acceptable testing measures OR through meeting the following-exemption: - a.
+Meeting current cut scores (per TEA) on the Scholastic Achievement Test (SAT) or American College Test (ACT) or State of Texas Assessment of Academic Readiness (STAAR) tests-of reading, mathematics, and writing, - 5.
 Departmental endorsements from a faculty member from each of the teaching fields or concentrations.
 The endorsement forms may be obtained from the Certification Officer of the School of Education.
 Students who transfer to HPU at the junior level or beyond may obtain endorsements from faculty members of colleges or universities attended prior to admission to HPU.
-All endorsements must be received by February 15 for students taking their first education course in the summer or fall semesters or by October 1 for those beginning in the spring semester. - 6.
-Approval by the Teacher Education Council.
+All endorsements must be received by February 15 for students taking their first education course in the summer or fall semesters or by October 1 for those beginning in the spring semester.

+- 6. Approval by the Teacher Education Council.
 Students denied admission to the Education Preparation Program are entitled to appeal their status to the council. - 7.
 Depending on the current rules of the State Board for Educator Certification (SBEC), students may be required to pay a fee for a national criminal history check.
 Students should be aware that public schools working with the university during teacher preparation may check to see if a student has a criminal record.
 Any teacher education student with a criminal record should see the dean of the School of Education.
 Most criminal records preclude one from obtaining teaching certification in Texas. - 8.
 Students must fulfill all requirements outlined in the School of Education Clinical Teacher Handbook.